BallAerospace/COSMOS/_docs/logging.md

 | Underscore | 1 byte ASCII String | An Underscore character |
 | Hostname | 83 byte ASCII String | Left justified hostname of the computer that created the file |

-The file header is followed by command or telemetry packets (depending on the log type), each with a Big Endian header as follows:
+The file header is followed by command or telemetry packets (depending on the log type), each with a Big Endian header as follows.
+Note this is the same binary header used by the preidentified streaming protocol:

 | Item | Data Type | Description |
 | Write Flags | 8-bit unsigned integer | 0x80 indicates whether the data is stored telemetry (see below).
 0x40 indicates there is extra data following this byte.
 0x3F bits are currently undefined. (since 4.3.0) |